What is long and short trading?

 Let’s quickly talk about trading vs. investing before diving into long and short trades.
 We offer trading and investment options for a variety of financial instruments at Saxo Bank.
 Trading is one way to buy and sell financial instruments, but it’s not the only one.
 Investing is the other side of the coin.
 It's like trading, but it’s not entirely the same.
 Understanding the difference between trading and investing is important regarding going long and short.

-What you should take from these definitions of trading vs. investing is that you can’t take long or short positions when you invest.
+You can be ‘long’ an asset by owning it.
+Taking a short position typically involves using a product or mechanism that allows short selling (for example, stock borrowing, derivatives, or certain funds), and isn’t available in all accounts or jurisdictions.
 Buying the underlying asset means you own it and, just as it would be if you owned property, your fortunes are directly linked to its value.
 If the asset’s value increases from the point you invested, you’ll make a profit.
 If it decreases, you’ll lose money.

 You can make long trades when you think the price will increase.
 You can make short trades when you think the price will decrease.
-That’s not possible when you invest.
+That’s not usually possible when you simply buy and hold the underlying asset.

 Defining long and short trades